KNFullStack/Milestone-Project-3/README.md

 * Thank you to stackoverflow user [akkhil](https://stackoverflow.com/users/2677993/akkhil) for the help with rendering the pie chart images onto the dashboard page, link to the post can be found [here](https://stackoverflow.com/questions/20107414/passing-a-matplotlib-figure-to-html-flask).
 * Thank you to igor_ci with help with the deletion of records via the modal as mentioned above - post can be found [here](https://code-institute-room.slack.com/archives/C7JQY2RHC/p1610450383324300).
 * Used the [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) to create the 404 page.
+* The login and register functionality was adapted from lessons contained with the [Code Institute](https://codeinstitute.net/) course.

 ## Media
 * Thank you to [Mediamodifier](https://unsplash.com/@mediamodifier) with their image that was used for the landing page background.